hare

 9 but .td, the hash contains the full argument list for the command used to

-10 generate the file. for .ssa, the version of harec (the output of harec -v) and
+10 generate the file. for .ssa, a hash of the build binaries (cc, harec, ...), and

 11 the various HARE_TD_* environment variables are hashed as well